- Properties for Sale

 Initially it is worth deciding what the "essential" and "desirable" features of the property would be; a reasonably comprehensive list of criteria will assist us in matching you to the suitable properties.

 It is worthwhile taking advice from financial advisers as to your financial buying power; an Independent Financial Adviser (IFA) will be able to source mortgages from the entire market of lenders and advise which are the most suitable for you.
 This will save a significant amount of time and effort!
 The adviser can also provide advice on buildings and contents insurance, payment protection and life cover.
-We work closely with Stuart Nunn and Associates; their local representatives Andy Peacock and Elisabeth von Hippel can be contacted on 01223 235111 or 01954 260952 for an informal chat without pressure or obligation.
+We work closely with Stuart Nunn Mortgages; their local representatives Andy Peacock and Elisabeth von Hippel can be contacted on 01223 214400 or 01638 660303 for an informal chat without pressure or obligation.

 We will report the details of your offer to the vendor and confirm to both parties in writing.
 If the offer is rejected we will tell you why; you have the opportunity to revise terms and submit an alternative bid if you wish to do so.
 At this stage the offer is "subject to contract" and not legally binding to either party but we expect both vendor and potential purchaser to act in a professional and moral way throughout.